Heading to Cape Town beaches? Below are the seven best and most beautiful ones, plus a map with the exact location of each at the end of this post 😉

 Best Time to Visit Cape Town

 Cape Town is a year-round destination, but December, January and February are the best time to visit the Cape Town beaches thanks to the excellent weather conditions.

 If you want to skip the crowds and high accommodation prices, you can visit Cape Town during the shoulder seasons (from March to May and September to November).
 The weather is still good this time of the year.

 Where to Stay in Cape Town?

 I stayed at V&A Waterfront Luxury Apartments and loved it.
-If you’re looking for a place to stay, I also recommend:
+If you’re looking for a place to stay that you can access easily most of the Cape Town beaches, I also recommend:

 - Budget: A Sunflower Stop Backpackers and Long Street Backpackers

 - Middle-range: Cape Heritage Hotel and Radisson RED Hotel V&A Waterfront Cape Town

 - Luxury: South Beach Camps Bay Boutique Hotel, Cape Grace Hotel & Spa and One & Only